 What are some key near-term workspace adaptations facility managers need to make in order to reopen safely?

 Once you have determined your reopening population size and requirements, the next step is to review your local jurisdictional regulations and health department requirements.
 Each state, county, and city will have varying restrictions that affect your occupant density, face coverings, entry procedures, and so forth.
-The CDC also has comprehensive reopening guidelines on their website to help organizations develop their own reopening plan.
+The CDC also has comprehensive reopening guidelines on their website to help organizations develop their own reopening plans.

 If you are in a shared office building, it is recommended you inquire as to what modifications and policies your landlord will be implementing in the building.
 Typically these include protocols for entry into the building, such as temperature screenings, questionnaire/affidavits, face covering requirements; occupancy limits for elevators, restrooms, and common amenity areas; adjustments to the building’s air handling system, such as increased filtration media, purging of the system, and increased fresh air; and increased and/or additional cleaning practices and traffic flow requirements to reduce density in high-traffic areas.
 Examples of this include one-way circulation paths and dedicated up/down stairs, among others.